Textile and Crafts Tour to Exotic Morocco

 Next we’ll drive north to Fes which has over a million inhabitants, but it’s primarily known for its ancient sprawling, medina or walled city, the best-preserved in the Arab world.
 The old medina is another UNESCO World Heritage site.
 Fez was founded in the 9th century and reached its apogee as the capital of the Marinid Dynasty in the 13th and 14th centuries.
 Major monuments in Fes date to that era.
 It also hosts the world’s oldest university, University of Al Quaraouiyine.
 We’ll spend several days in Fes, sleeping in a charming riad in the old medina area, and explore the mosques, madrasas and souks with their highly decorated mosaic walls.
 This medina is much calmer than the one in Marrakech.
 Craftsmen still work and sell their products here, and like others, this medina is divided into areas by trade—the leather crafters, ceramicists and so forth.Wander in the medina to find the perfect carpet or pair of earrings.

 On the route north, we’ll visit a family where they make the famous ‘laine de Habba’ or the natural white sheep’s wool yarn somehow hand-spun with tiny pill balls added in.
-It is used to add interesting texture to high quality djellabas for men.
-It defies the usual spinning methods!
+It is one of the most interesting textiles of Morocco, used to add interesting texture to high quality djellabas for men.
+It defies the usual spinning methods; see if you can figure it out!

 After lunch, stroll around the kasbah-medina area, and have an afternoon break of mint tea.
 One day we’ll see the Great Moque and explore the Kasbah, where the sultan once lived.
 The gate opens onto a large courtyard, which leads to the 17th century Dar el-Makhzem Palace and the modern-day Kasbah Museum.
 This Museum brings together an amazing number of exhibits from Morocco’s history and there is also a large section devoted to Moroccan arts, with silks and illustrated manuscripts as well as centuries-old ceramics decorated from golden yellow to the famous Fes blue.